I did what I promised her I wouldn’t.

 But, please, let me explain.

 On December 1st every year, one of our local radio stations begins playing Christmas tunes.
 The same 10 songs over and over again for 25 straight days (at least, that’s how it seems to me)!
 Every once-in-awhile I push the button to see what comes out … if I hear Jingle Bells or Let it Snow one more time, I think I’ll go home and stuff myself with fruitcake until I push my body into a diabetic coma.
-Seriously?
 To save myself from Christmas Song Burnout (this is a real and documented condition, trust me), I wait until Christmas week to begin listening to Christmas songs in earnest.
 There are a couple of songs I downloaded for free from NoiseTrade last year that I hadn’t really listened to yet, so I was looking forward to some fresh tunes.
-I get in my car to come to work, plug in the i-pod, select Christmas genre, and hit shuffle.
+On December 22, in my car on my way to work, I plugged in the i-pod, selected Christmas genre, and hit shuffle.
 “Could’ve Been Summer” was the second song to come out of my speakers.

-I was doing so well, too.
-Yes, I felt sad whenever I thought about calling you (every day), but today the grief felt like a fresh floodgate that demanded opening.
-That entire last week came flooding in, uninvited.
+Despite the dull, continuous ache, I doing pretty well.
+Yes, I felt sad whenever I thought about calling you (every day), but on December 22, that song opened my grief like a fresh floodgate that had been screaming to break.
+The entire last week we spent together came flooding back in, totally uninvited.
 The memory of you saying my name felt like a tender punch in the gut.
 Through the tears I kept thinking, “I’m sorry.
 I told you I wouldn’t remember you that way, but I can’t help it.”
-So I did remember, all of it, then I made myself remember other things.
+So I let myself remember – all of it – then I made myself remember other things.
 Christmas things.
 How you adored Christmas.
-You didn’t always make the gifts you gave, but you always made the packages look so inviting that yours were the only ones anyone wanted to open.
-Your decorations were tasteful and stylish and different every year.
-You understood the beauty of nature over the glare of commercial glitter and always managed to incorporate natural beauty into your boxes and bows, wreaths and mantlepieces.
-Everything you ever did was a work of art, and you the most beautiful of them all.
+You didn’t always make the gifts you gave, but you always made the packages look so inviting.
+Your gifts were the ones everyone wanted (and did not want) to open.
+The wrapping was always too lovely to tear through.
+The decorations in your home were tasteful and stylish and different every year.
+You understood the beauty of nature over the glare of commercial glitter and always managed to incorporate the beauty of the outdoors into your boxes and bows, wreaths and mantlepieces.
+Everything you ever did was a work of art, with you the most beautiful one of them all.

 Kisses, kisses, kisses, HUG!